astikspandey/LangGames/README.md

 ## Docker Deployment

-To run LangFight in a Docker container, follow these steps:
+To run LangGames in a Docker container, follow these steps:

 1.  **Build the Docker Image**

-    Navigate to the root directory of the LangFight project (where `Dockerfile` is located) and run the following command to build the Docker image:
+    Navigate to the root directory of the LangGames project (where `Dockerfile` is located) and run the following command to build the Docker image:

     ```bash
-    docker build -t langfight .
+    docker build -t langgames .
     ```

-    This command builds an image named `langfight` from your `Dockerfile`.
+    This command builds an image named `langgames` from your `Dockerfile`.

 2.  **Run the Docker Container**

     Once the image is built, you can run the application in a Docker container using the following command:

     ```bash
-    docker run -p 9048:9048 langfight
+    docker run -p 9048:9048 langgames
     ```

     -   `-p 9048:9048`: This maps port 9048 on your host machine to port 9048 inside the Docker container.
-LangFight runs on port 9048 by default.
+LangGames runs on port 9048 by default.

     After running the container, you can access the game in your web browser at `http://localhost:9048`.